vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 ## Handling exceptions in LUA

-Calling the SD_RFC_CUSTOMER_GET function is straight forward.
-In our Peaboard app we just use a very simple canvas to ask the user for his input.
-The actual SAP call is then happening behind the button in LUA.
+Calling the `SD_RFC_CUSTOMER_GET` function is straight forward.
+For our Peakboard app, we use a simple canvas that asks the user for their input.
+The actual SAP call happens once the button is pressed.
+We use LUA to make the call.

 ![image](/assets/2024-04-16/020.png)